CluelessBiker/project4-print-statements/README.md

 14. Forms test failed to run:
  - When running the newly created test in forms.py, the following error occurred in the terminal: "Got an error creating the test database: permission denied to create database".
  - A [Slack comment](https://code-institute-room.slack.com/archives/C026PTF46F5/p1647428298841409?thread_ts=1647427231.501879&cid=C026PTF46F5) provided the answer for this, & suggested that the new DATABASES variable in the settings.py file needed to be commented out, and the original one to be made active again for the tests to work.
- - Following this steps allowed the test to perform as expected.
+ - Following these steps allowed the test to perform as expected.

 15. AssertionError: 301 != 200:
  - The second test implemented from the "Hello Django" project failed each time it was ran.